 Buffalo Mozzarella Bites

-Let’s start with a premise: buffalo mozzarella is particularly rich in fats.
+Let’s start with a premise: buffalo mozzarella is a cheese particularly rich in fat.

 Source: SID nutritional table – milk and derivatives.

-Fats cause a rise in blood sugar hours after the meal, which can mean normal blood sugar levels after 2 hours but a glycemic peak 4-6 or even 8 hours later, check your response.
+Fats can cause a rise in blood sugar several hours after a meal, which can mean normal blood sugar levels 2 hours later but a glycemic peak at 4-6 or even 8 hours; each body reacts differently, check your response.

-According to the substitution tables, 100 g of ricotta equates to 50 g of buffalo mozzarella.
+According to substitution tables, 100g of ricotta equals 50g of buffalo mozzarella.

-Don’t forget to pair it with plenty of vegetables [raw or cooked].
+Don’t forget to pair it with a generous portion of raw or cooked vegetables.

 Buffalo Mozzarella Bites